Yukio Mishima: Schooling and early works

 Four days after Japan's surrender, Mishima's mentor Zenmei Hasuda, who had been drafted and deployed to the Malay peninsula, shot and killed his superior officer, who blamed Japan's defeat on the Emperor.
 Hasuda had long suspected the officer to be a Korean spy.
 After shooting him, Hasuda turned his pistol on himself.
 Mishima learned of the incident a year later and contributed poetry in Hasuda's honor at a memorial service in November 1946.
-On 23 October 1945 (Showa 20), Mishima's beloved younger sister Mitsuko died suddenly at the age of 17 from typhoid fever after drinking untreated water.
+On 23 October 1945 (Showa 20), Mishima's beloved younger sister Mitsuko died suddenly at age 17 from typhoid fever after drinking untreated water.
 Around the same time, he also learned that Kuniko Mitani (三谷邦子), a classmate's sister whom he had hoped to marry, was engaged to another man.
 (Note: Kuniko Mitani, the sister of Makoto Mitani (三谷信), would become the model for "Sonoko" in Confessions of a Mask.
 Mishima wrote about his loss in a letter to his acquaintance, lamenting that "I wouldn't have lived if I didn't write about her.")
 Mishima used these events as inspiration and motivation for his later literary work.

 At the end of the war, his father Azusa "half-allowed" Mishima to become a novelist.
 He was worried that his son would become a professional novelist, preferring instead that his son follow in the footsteps of himself and Mishima's grandfather Sadatarō and become a bureaucrat.
 To this end, he advised his son to enroll in the Faculty of Law instead of the literature department.
 Attending lectures during the day and writing at night, Mishima graduated from the University of Tokyo in 1947.
 He obtained a position in the Ministry of Finance and was set for a promising career as a government bureaucrat.
 However, after just one year of employment, Mishima had exhausted himself so much that his father agreed to allow him to resign from his post and devote himself to writing full time.

 In 1945, Mishima began the short story "A Story at the Cape" (岬にての物語, Misaki nite no Monogatari) and continued to work on it throughout World War II.
 After the war, the story was praised by poet Shizuo Itō (伊東静雄), whom Mishima respected.